Reducing textile waste: Facts, figures and solutions

-Choose durable clothes.
+Choose durable clothes

 Buy clothes that are durable and last for a long time.
 This is meant both in terms of the material, but also of you wanting to wear it.
 The longer you actively use a piece of clothing, the lower the impact per use will be.
 The longer you use your clothing, the longer you will wait until buying something new.

-Choose something less damaging.
+Choose something less damaging

 If you choose to buy durable clothes, buy something that has been produced in a less harmful way.
 This means in a way that is more considerate of the people producing the garments, the environment and the climate.
 You can use certificates, that are verified by external, independent auditing companies, to guide you in your search for newly produced clothes.

-Solutions to reduce the textile waste: Re-use systems
+Reducing textile waste: Re-use systems

 Second Tots has created an online store for second-hand children’s clothing, where you can buy and sell online.
 After handing in your items, they are uploaded on the webshop.
 You receive a share of the payment, once the item is sold.
 It leans on the idea of flea-market shopping, but it is accessible all the time, as it is an online platform.